-Emergency Use Authorization of Vaccines
+Emergency Use Authorization of Vaccines and Approval of COVID-19 Vaccines

-- + Emergency Use Authorization (EUA) allows new medicines or vaccines that treat or prevent serious or life-threatening diseases to be made available quickly to the public during an emergency, once the best available evidence from clinical trials has been carefully reviewed. - + Safety testing and clinical trials were not fast tracked.
-The Food and Drug Administration (FDA) and Centers for Disease Control (CDC) focused on review and authorization, making the vaccine their number one priority.
+- Emergency Use Authorization (EUA) allows new medicines or vaccines that treat or prevent serious or life-threatening diseases to be made available quickly to the public during an emergency, once the best available evidence from clinical trials has been carefully reviewed. - → Safety testing and clinical trials were not fast tracked.
+The Food and Drug Administration (FDA) and Centers for Disease Control (CDC) focused on review and authorization, making the vaccine their number one priority. - Approval means the FDA has thoroughly evaluated extensive data and information from the EUA, such as pre-clinical and clinical data, the manufacturing process, and vaccine testing results to ensure vaccine quality, safety, and effectiveness.